MasterFormat Divisions

 Division 09 – Finishes

 Finishes comprise the vast majority of typical interior finishes, including everything from walls to paint to ceilings to floors.
-The way interior finishes are described gives information about their past, present, installation needs and procedures, as well as potential future developments.
+Descriptions of interior finishes provide insights into their history, current state, installation requirements, and procedures.
+Additionally, these descriptions hint at potential future developments, offering a comprehensive understanding of the materials and techniques involved.

 Division 10 – Specialties